Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

 \section{Quantum circuit for implementing the one-dimensional quantum walks in qudit systems}

 This section exhibits the proposed quantum circuit for implementing the one-dimensional DTQW in qudit systems.
-From now on, for simplicity sake, we consider qubit systems to represent the coin states.
-It is to be noted that the construction of the proposed quantum circuit for one-dimensional DTQW in qudit systems is similar for all odd-dimensional qudit systems and is also akin for all even-dimensional qudit systems.
+From now on, for simplicity's sake, we consider qubit systems to represent the coin states.
+It is to be noted that the construction of the proposed quantum circuit for one-dimensional DTQW in qudit systems is similar to all odd-dimensional qudit systems and is also akin to all even-dimensional qudit systems.